Segodnya/php-project-9/README.md

 - Add URLs to the system for analysis
 - Check URLs for SEO parameters (status code, H1, title, description)
 - View the history of checks for each URL
-- Simple, single-file PHP application
+- Modern MVC architecture with Slim framework
 - Automatic database migrations on startup

 ## Requirements

-* PHP 8.2 or higher
+* PHP 8.0 or higher
 * Composer
 * SQLite (for local development) or PostgreSQL (for production)